milind-windsurf/pensando-elk/README.md

             EF_OUTPUT_ELASTICSEARCH_ADDRESSES: 'CHANGEME:9200'
         ```

-  7. Using PSM, point your DSS firewall syslog (RFC5424) at the IP of your ELK cluster, UDP port 5514  (this number can be changed in the logstash/ taormina.conf file in the input section at the top)*
+  7. Using PSM, point your DSS firewall syslog (RFC5424) at the IP of your ELK cluster, UDP port 5514  (this number can be changed in the logstash/dss_syslog.conf file in the input section at the top)*

   8. If collecting IPFix, use PSM point your DSS IPFix flows (flow export policy) at the IP of your ELK cluster, UDP port 9995  (this port number can be changed in the docker-compose file using the EF_FLOW_SERVER_UDP_PORT parameter)*